 Wilson’s disease is associated with increased copper levels in the eyes, liver and sections of the brain, where the redox reactions of Cu(I/II) produces reactive oxygen species, causing hepatolenticular and neurological degeneration.
 Existing chelation therapies are the small thiol amino acid penicillamine and triethylenetetramine.
 Alternatively, the methanotrophic copper-acquisition peptides methanobactin (mb)10,11 exhibit therapeutic potential because of their high binding affinity for Cu(I)12.
 When the methanobactin (mb-OB3b) from Methylosinus trichosporium OB3b was studied in an animal model of Wilson’s disease, copper was efficiently removed from the liver and excreted through the bile13.
 In vitro experiments confirmed that mb-OB3b could chelate the copper from the copper metallothionein contained in the liver cytosol13.
 Laser ablation inductively coupled plasma mass spectrometry imaging techniques have investigated the spatial distribution of copper in Wilson’s disease liver samples14-16 and shown that mb-OB3b removes the copper with short treatment periods of only 8 days17.

 The mb-OB3b will also bind with other metal ions, including Ag(I), Au(III), Pb(II), Mn(II), Co(II), Fe(II), Ni(II), and Zn(II)18,19.
 Competition for the physiological Cu(I) binding site is exhibited by Ag(I) because it can displace Cu(I) from the mb-OB3b complex, with both Ag(I) and Ni(II) also showing irreversible binding to Mb which cannot be displaced by Cu(I)19.
-Recently, a series of alternative metal binding (amb) oligopeptides with the 2His-2Cys binding motif have been studied20,21, and their Zn(II) and Cu(I/II) binding properties characterized.
+Recently, a series of alternative methanobactin (amb) oligopeptides with the 2His-2Cys binding motif have been studied20,21, and their Zn(II) and Cu(I/II) binding properties characterized.
 Their primary amino acid sequences are similar, and they all contain the 2His-2Cys motif, Pro and an acetylated N-terminus.
 They mainly differ from mb-OB3b because the 2His-2Cys motif replaces the two enethiol oxazolone binding sites of mb-OB3b.

 Electrospray ionization coupled with ion mobility-mass spectrometry (ESI-IM-MS) provides for a powerful instrumental technique for determining the metal-binding properties of peptides because it measures their mass-to-charge (m/z) and collision cross section (CCS) while conserving their mass, charge, and conformational shape from the solution-phase.
 The m/z and CCS relate to the peptides stoichiometry, protonation state, and conformational shape.
 Stoichiometry is determined because the identity and number of each element present in the species is explicitly identified.
 The overall charge of the peptide complex relates to the protonation state of the acidic and basic sites and the oxidation state of the metal ion(s).
 The CCS gives information of the conformational shape of the peptide complex because it measures the rotational averaged size which relates to the tertiary structure of the complex.
 The overall charge state of the complex is also a function of pH and affects the peptide’s metal ion binding affinity because the deprotonated basic or acidic sites such as the carboxyl, His, Cys and Tyr are also the potential binding sites for the metal ion.
 For the analyses, the peptide and metal ion are prepared in aqueous solutions with the pH adjusted by dilute aqueous acetic acid or ammonium hydroxide.
 This allows for the pH dependence and metal ion selectivity to be determined for the peptide.
 Furthermore, the m/z and CCS determined by ESI-IM-MS can be used with B3LYP/LanL2DZ molecular modeling to discover the type of metal ion coordination and tertiary structure of the complex.
 The results shown in this article reveal how ESI-IM-MS can characterize the selective chelating performance of a set of amb peptides and compare them to the copper-binding peptide mb-OB3b.